Digital project twin

-A digital project twin (or also digital twin of the project) is a virtual equivalent of intangible assets and processes by using digits, particularly binary digits, around a temporary undertaking.
+A digital project twin (or digital twin of the project) is a virtual equivalent of intangible assets and processes by using digits, particularly binary digits, around a temporary undertaking.

 Origins

 The digital project twin evolved from the idea of the more general digital twin, which had historically been evolved from the aerospace industry.
 In the historical evolution, the conceptual foundation of a digital twin focusses primarily on physical environments that encompass a real object such as devices and machines with respective virtual environments.
 The concept of a digital twin has been utilized by other areas such as business services and product service systems; however there is no uniform accepted definition of digital twins.
 One requirement of a digital project twin is the representation of data from information systems around the product lifecycle management (PLM) with a focus from the formation idea through to the use phases.

 Concept

 A project is the realization of a unique and innovative deliverable and thus something performed to develop an object.
 One reason for project failures may be that potential project risks are insufficiently reflected in anticipations of project success (overconfidence effect).
 The purpose of a digital project twin is to improve the quality management, to avoid cost overruns and to prevent time escalations of projects.
 The backbone are data infrastructures and IT architecture.
 Early digital twin frameworks have already been developed with the aim to focus on smart project management.
 The field of digital project twins can be approached by combining the three distinct parts derived from digital/virtual products and adopted to a project environment: first: the project (physical sensory), second: connectivity of data and third: the virtual representation.
 Across this field, different techniques, methods, and underlying software solutions can be clustered.
 With an increase of maturity across the field (e.g., data sources, connections, and ways to visualize), a digital model (no automation) will evolve with a digital shadow (automatic data flow from the real project to its digital twin) to a digital twin (automatic data flow from the real project to its digital twin and vice versa).